 The functional currency of ReneSola Ltd is the United States Dollar ("U.S. dollar").
 The functional currency of ReneSola's subsidiaries in the PRC is Renminbi ("RMB").
-The functional currency of ReneSola America, ReneSola Singapore and Renesola Panama is the U.S. dollar, the functional currency of ReneSola Germany, ReneSola New Energy, NOVE and MG is Euro, the functional currency of LUCAS and ECOSFER is Leu, the functional currency of ReneSola Australia is AUD, the functional currency of ReneSola Japan is JPY, the functional currency of ReneSola India is Rupee , the functional currency of Lucas Korea and Ecosfer Korea is Won, the functional currency of Renesola Zagreb is Kuna, the functional currency of ReneSola UK is Pound, the functional currency of Renesola South Africa is ZAR.
+The functional currency of ReneSola America, ReneSola Singapore and Renesola Panama is the U.S. dollar, the functional currency of ReneSola Germany, ReneSola New Energy, NOVE and MG is Euro, the functional currency of LUCAS and ECOSFER is Leu, the functional currency of ReneSola Australia is AUD, the functional currency of ReneSola Japan is JPY, the functional currency of ReneSola India is Rupee, the functional currency of Lucas Korea and Ecosfer Korea is Won, the functional currency of ReneSola UK is Pound, the functional currency of ReneSola South Africa is ZAR.